Anti-Christian sentiment: Middle Ages

 On the subject of historical anti-Christian sentiments of early Muslims, professor Sidney H. Griffith explains that "The cross and the icons publicly declared those very points of Christian faith which the Quran, in the Muslim view, explicitly denied: that Christ was the Son of God and that he died on the cross."
 For that reason, "the Christian practice of venerating the cross and the icons of Christ and the saints often aroused the disdain of Muslims".
 Because of that, there was an ongoing "campaign to erase the public symbols of Christianity [in formerly Christian lands such as Egypt and Syria], especially the previously ubiquitous sign of the cross.
 There are archaeological evidences of the destruction and defacement of Christian images [and crosses] in the early Islamic period due to the conflict with Muslims they aroused."

+The initial expansion of the Islamic Caliphate brought large Christian populations under Muslim rule.
+The legal framework of the Pact of Umar defined the status of Christians as dhimmis ("protected people").
+While this granted them the right to practice their faith, it was contingent upon the payment of the jizya (tax levied on non-muslims) and adherence to restrictive social codes, during which Christians were forbidden from building or repairing churches, displaying crosses, sounding bells, riding horses or camels, bearing arms, taking Muslim names, and using Arabic in religious documents, and were required to yield seats to Muslims, and attach demeaning images to their doors, among other regulations.
+Early anti-Christian sentiment was often expressed through theological refutation.
+Scholars such as Al-Jahiz wrote polemics like Al-Radd 'ala al-Nasara ("Refutation of the Christians"), criticizing Christians for their perceived social "haughtiness" and intellectual influence in the Abbasid court.
+He argued that their doctrine of the Trinity was a logical contradiction and a form of shirk (associating partners with God).

 The prominent Andalusian jurist Ibn Rushd decreed that "golden crosses must be broken up before being distributed" (as plunder).
 "As for their sacred books [Bibles], one must make them disappear", he added.
 (He later clarified that unless all words can be erased from every page in order to resell the blank book, all Christian scripture must be burned.)
 An anti-Christian treatise published in Al-Andalus was titled "Hammers [for breaking] crosses."

 The Persian poet Mu'izzi urged the grandson of Alp Arslan to root out and wipe out all Christians in the world in an act of genocide: